 1.6.8 Students who wish to teach for 6 hours or more must undertake the mandatory Training Course "Teaching & Learning in Higher Education" (TLiHE).
 Teaching includes project supervision.
 TLiHE is free to RVC registered research students and consists of a half-day face-to-face induction followed by a 6-week online course and assessment.
 The TLiHE course will enable students to become involved in facilitating teaching, such as directed learning, contributing to project supervision and small group facilitation.
 PhD students should not deliver lectures except in specific and exceptional circumstances and never for core and mainstream topics.

-1.6.9 Completion of the Student Log is an essential component of the record of meetings and the planning process.
-It must be presented at appraisal to certify regular supervisory meetings have taken place and that the student has met the College's professional skills training requirements of 20 points each year (pro-rata for part-time students).
+1.6.9 Engagement with PgR Manager (the online tool for tracking research students' progress) is an essential component of the PhD programme and PgR Manager should be used to keep a record of supervisory meetings documenting the project planning process.
+In addition, students should complete an annual Training Needs Analysis in PgR Manager and use the system to book onto relevant training courses offered by the Graduate School.
+This will feed into the appraisal process to certify regular supervisory meetings have taken place and that the student has met the College's professional skills training requirements of 20 points each year (pro-rata for part-time students).
+The appraisal process itself will also be managed through PgR Manager.

-Students are responsible for maintaining the Log and sending appropriate records of key meetings and changes of circumstances to the Graduate School.
+Students are responsible for logging their skills development in PgR Manager, which will also capture dates of key meetings and changes of circumstances to inform the Graduate School.